 Johnny serves on the board of directors of the NC Forage and Grasslands Council, NC Cattleman’s Association and the Red Angus Association of America.

-Amanda Carter, Owner and General Manager of Coolhand Meats and Foothills Pilot Plant, Marion, NC
+Amanda Carter, Owner and General Manager of Cool Hand Meats, Marion, NC

 Foothills Pilot Plant, LLC (FPP) is located in the foothills of western North Carolina and opened in January 2012 to serve independent poultry and rabbit growers with USDA- and FDA-inspected processing.
 FPP processes chickens, turkeys, rabbits, and other specialty fowl, for more than 260 farmers.
 Carter plans to expand Foothills Pilot Plant services to include small ruminants and pigs in the upcoming years.